-The longstanding history of Parramatta spans over two hundred and twenty nine years, providing a rich and significant setting for our burgeoning city's foundation and expected growth.
+Parramatta's cultural tapestry spans over 229 years, providing a rich and compelling history for our burgeoning city's foundation and anticipated growth.

-City of Parramatta is an ambassador for the preservation and continuity of our city ensuring that heritage items are protected and and exist for future generations.
+As a committed ambassador to the preservation and continuity of our culture and community, City of Parramatta seeks to ensure that heritage items are protected for future generations.

-The City of Parramatta celebrates and shares the city's heritage in the following facets:
+The City of Parramatta celebrates and shares the city's heritage in the following capacities:

 - curation of archives, maps, newspapers, photographs and documents (since 1791)